Pancreatic Cancer Treatments

 FDA approval date: September 30, 1990

-Diazoxide Oral Suspension is indicated for the management of hypoglycemia due to hyperinsulinism associated with the following conditions: Adults: Inoperable islet cell adenoma or carcinoma, or extrapancreatic malignancy.
+Diazoxide oral suspension is useful in the management of hypoglycemia due to hyperinsulinism associated with the following conditions: Adults: Inoperable islet cell adenoma or carcinoma, or extrapancreatic malignancy.
 Infants and Children: Leucine sensitivity, islet cell hyperplasia, nesidioblastosis, extrapancreatic malignancy, islet cell adenoma, or adenomatosis.
-Diazoxide Oral Suspension may be used preoperatively as a temporary measure, and postoperatively, if hypoglycemia persists.
-Diazoxide should be used only after a diagnosis of hypoglycemia due to one of the above conditions has been definitely established.
-When other specific medical therapy or surgical management either has been unsuccessful or is not feasible, treatment with diazoxide should be considered.
+Diazoxide oral suspension may be used preoperatively as a temporary measure, and postoperatively, if hypoglycemia persists.
+Diazoxide oral suspension should be used only after a diagnosis of hypoglycemia due to one of the above conditions has been definitely established.
+When other specific medical therapy or surgical management either has been unsuccessful or is not feasible, treatment with diazoxide oral suspension should be considered.

 Showing 1-5 of 5